 Why You Don’t Always Have the Right Map

-And the answer is simple: You can’t give what you didn’t have.
+And the answer is simple: It’s hard to give what you never had.

 When we butt up against something in our parenting it’s most often because there are gaps from our own childhoods when it comes to that challenge.